bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/working-and-collaborating-remotely.md

 See how many challenges you can get through, and save the sheet in case you have time in the future to solve more challenges.
 Seeing the list grow will build your confidence!

 ### Check for Understanding
-Go onto Youtube or search for blog posts about the “pros and cons” of remote work, the etiquette of communicating online, or professional growth for remote workers.
+Go onto Youtube or search for blog posts about the “pros and cons" of remote work, the etiquette of communicating online, or professional growth for remote workers.
 Write a short summary of what you found to be a surprise or misconception, or on the other hand, solidified your beliefs about the subject.

 ### Supplemental Materials
 - [How to set discipline at home](https://www.youtube.com/watch?v=WqZiBugq4ts) - 3:10 video